21 July, 2018

 R. Linda:

-In the course of just living life, there are moments that stick in your mind and you look back and have to smile or in some cases, outright laugh.
+In the course of living life, some moments stick in your mind, and you look back, having to smile or, in some cases, outright laugh.
 Here are a few.

-Background: Tonya's sister's child of eight months had fractured her hip.
-Doctor had her in a soft cast for a few months and then it was only at night when she slept.
-She was starting to stand on her own and she was trying to walk, aided of course, so all were good signs she was recovering.
-Tonya's sister had to take her to the podiatrist to have her feet looked at to make sure she wasn't developing splayed leg.
+Background: Tonya's sister's child, eight months old, had fractured her hip.
+Doctor had her in a soft cast for a few months, and then it was only at night when she slept.
+She was starting to stand on her own, and she was trying to walk, aided of course, so all were good signs she was recovering.
+Tonya's sister had to take her to the podiatrist to have her feet examined to ensure she wasn't developing splayed leg.

 The laugh: Tonya's sister walked into the office holding the wee one, and the podiatrist looked at her as she came in.
-As she sat her sandal wearing self down, the doctor took one look at her feet and said, "We have a lot of work to do here."
+As she sat her sandal-wearing herself down, the doctor took one look at her feet and said, "We have a lot of work to do here."

 Background: I was told by Tomas that he and his new wife went out to dinner with his best friend and his wife.
-The evening started somewhat tense Tomas told me, as it seemed the couple were not on the best of terms over the fact the husband had spent the day with his friends at a sports pub watching the World Cup, leaving the wife home by her lonesome.
+The evening started somewhat tense, Tomas told me, as it seemed the couple were not on the best of terms over the fact that the husband had spent the day with his friends at a sports pub watching the World Cup, leaving the wife home by herself.
 She didn't understand why he couldn't have stayed home and watched it on the telly with her.
-So during dinner this subject finally came to light after Tomas unwittingly asked his friend if he had watched England's defeat at the Cup.
+So during dinner, this subject finally came to light after Tomas unwittingly asked his friend if he had watched England's defeat in the Cup.

-The laugh: The discussion got out of hand to where the man's wife turned to her husband and says, "You should go home with Tomas.
+The laugh: The discussion got out of hand to the point where the man's wife turned to her husband and said, "You should go home with Tomas.
 I will take Katie home with me.
 It will work out even better this way."

 The laugh: Dragon's sister rang her up and asked her this: "We need to know if you're coming so we know how much food to get."
 To which the Dragon took that as her sister implying she be a fatso.

-Background: The school where Tonya teaches has a year end tradition of taking the graduating kindergartners to a local historical museum.
-As in past years there are three parental volunteers that go with Tonya and her assistant to watch over the kiddos.
-This year a woman volunteered who had never been on a class trip with wee ones.
-She was quite overwhelmed with the way they would wander off with her running to catch them back, and well she was, for all intents and purposes rather frazzled mid-tour.
-She had a group of six or seven to watch over and I know it isn't easy watching over them all when all of them are going in different directions.
+Background: The school where Tonya teaches has a year-end tradition of taking the graduating kindergartners to a local historical museum.
+As in past years, there are three parental volunteers who go with Tonya and her assistant to watch over the kiddos.
+This year, a woman volunteered who had never been on a class trip with wee ones.
+She was overwhelmed with the way they would wander off with her running to catch them back, and well, she was, for all intents and purposes, rather frazzled mid-tour.
+She had a group of six or seven to watch over, and I know it isn't easy watching over them all when they are all going in different directions.

-At one point, the children in her group entered a room where there was a table, made from a historic oak that had fallen in the early 1800s.
-The selectmen of the time decided to have a table made from one solid piece and since it was locally referred to as the lion tree because it's leafy branches resembled a lion's mane when in full leaf, the local woodworker hand carved a lion's face on the top, and the sides were the deep chiseled grooves that formed the mane on all four sides, with lion paws for the table feet.
+At one point, the children in her group entered a room where a table, made from a historic oak that had fallen in the early 1800s, was located.
+The selectmen of the time decided to have a table made from a single solid piece.
+Since it was locally referred to as the Lion Tree because its leafy branches resembled a lion's mane when in full leaf, the local woodworker hand-carved a lion's face on the top.
+The sides were the deep, chiselled grooves that formed the mane on all four sides, with lion paws for the table feet.
 It has been a treasure to the little town, so you can imagine how protective the historical society is about it.

-Well, the priceless relic was ruined, ruined I say R. Linda, a wreck it was.
-No one appreciated the new artwork, no one thought it an improvement, there were even tears shed by two of the museum employees and a whole lot by the entire historical society!
+Well, the priceless relic was ruined, ruined I say, R. Linda, a wreck it was.
+No one appreciated the new artwork; no one thought it an improvement, and tears were shed by two of the museum employees and many more by the entire historical society.
 I tell ya!
-Well, the price tag be estimated to be in the thousand dollar range to "try" to restore it.
-Cleaning chemicals won't work, so each groove (and there are a lot) have to be individually hand sanded.
-Yup, Mrs. Parent won't be volunteering anymore you can be certain.
-As for the wee one he didn't realise what masterpiece he was defacing, but I did hear he be grounded from Sesame Street until he reaches the age of 12.
-By that time he won't care, but there let that be a lesson to him!
+Well, the price tag is estimated to be in the thousand-dollar range to "try" to restore it.
+Cleaning chemicals won't work, so each groove (and there are many) must be individually hand-sanded.
+Yup, Mrs. Parent won't be volunteering anymore, you can be certain.
+As for the wee one, he didn't realise what masterpiece he was defacing, but I did hear he be grounded from Sesame Street until he reaches the age of 12.
+By that time, he won't care, but let that be a lesson to him!

 Background: I had been clipping hedges, digging holes for garden posts, so it wasn't any wonder me upper arms were hurting.
 I had a hard time sleeping for three nights as a result of labour I wasn't used to doing.
 It got so bad I was rubbing me arms and complaining to me Mam over breakfast how sore I was.